 Frequently Asked Questions

 Habitat for Humanity of Teller County is an affiliate of Habitat for Humanity International.
-Habitat builds safe, decent homes in partnership with qualified families and assists these families with the skills necessary to become successful homeowners.
+Habitat builds safe, decent homes in partnership with qualified Homebuyers and equips them with the skills necessary to become successful homeowners.

 What are the eligibility criteria for Habitat ownership?

-Family selection is based on the need for housing, ability to pay, and willingness to become a Habitat partner.
+Selection is based on the need for housing, ability to pay and willingness to become a Habitat partner.

 - Need is a category which involves inadequacy of current housing and inability to purchase a home through conventional means.

-- Habitat homeowners put in 300 to 400 hours of sweat equity in the construction of their home and those of other Habitat homeowners before moving into their home.
-We desire that homeowners make a commitment to continue their involvement in the Habitat program during the entire length of their mortgage.
+- Habitat Homebuyer Partners put in 300 – 400 hours of sweat equity in the construction of their home and those of other Habitat homeowners before moving into their home.

 Will credit checks be required?